-Eligible patients (6l)
+Eligible Patients (61)

-The incident waitlist section includes ESRD patients, under the age of 75, who have initiated dialysis during the reporting period.
-The exclusion criteria applied in this section are as follows: i) patients who were listed on the kidney or kidney-pancreas transplant waitlist prior to the start of dialysis; ii) patients who were admitted to a skilled nursing facility (SNF) at incidence or previously, according to Question 16u and 21 on the CMS Medical Evidence Form and the CMS Long Term Care Minimum Data Set (MDS); iii) active hospice patients at time of dialysis initiation, based on Medicare final action claims data.
+The prevalent waitlist ratio includes ESRD patients, under the age of 75, who have initiated dialysis during the reporting period.
+The exclusion criteria applied in this section are as follows: i) patients who were listed on the kidney or kidney-pancreas transplant waitlist prior to the start of dialysis; ii) patients who were admitted to a skilled nursing facility (SNF) at incidence or previously, according to the CMS Medical Evidence Form and the

+CMS Long Term Care Minimum Data Set (MDS); iii) active hospice patients at time of dialysis initiation, based on Medicare final action claims data.